Waitsnake/CVD_Stuff/README.md

 destroying local contrast and surface detail.

-Earlier DCK18L versions used a global compression stage.

-Current versions instead use a distance-dependent Soft Compression model.
+Current DCK18L versions use a distance-dependent Soft Compression model.

 The correction applied to each channel is gradually reduced as the channel approaches its valid range limit.